-In Figures 36 and 37 the Patrick can be seen on April 15, 2010 in the San Francisco Bay in the vicinity of Angel Island.
-In Figure 37 the vessel has been placed on a southeasterly heading and is proceeding toward the Bay Bridge and the BAE shipyard beyond.
-The faint outline of the gold-domed Palace of Fine Arts can be seen on the San Francisco shore off the Patrick’s bow.
+In Figure 36 the Patrick can be seen on April 15, 2010 in the San Francisco Bay in the vicinity of Angel Island.
+The vessel would soon be placed on a southeasterly heading toward the Bay Bridge and the BAE shipyard beyond.
 Unlike the final towing of the Patrick to Texas, these tugs are pushing and pulling the ship across the bay.
 During the trip to Texas, the Patrick would be towed by the nose, so to speak.
 Its two anchor chains would be connected and a tow line fastened to them.
-In Figures 36 and 37 the port side anchor chain can be seen hanging loosely, the anchors having been removed prior to towing.
+The port side anchor chain can be seen hanging loosely, the anchors having been removed prior to towing.

-38 Patrick in BAE dry dock after hull cleaning; late April 2010 (Photo courtesy of Peter Knego) [vi]
+BAE drydock after hull cleaning, late April 2010 (Photo courtesy of Peter Knego)

-39 Stern view of Patrick in BAE dry dock after cleaning; late April 2010 (Photo courtesy of Peter Knego) [vii]
+Stern view of Patrick after cleaning, late April 2010 ( Photo courtesy of Peter Knego)

-42 Patrick under tow on course for the Golden Gate Bridge.
-Bay Bridge is in background; May 3, 2010 (Courtesy of David Walker as posted on Cruisepage.com on May 3, 2010)[x]
+The Patrick is under tow on course for the Golden Gate Bridge.
+The Bay Bridge and the skyline of San Francisco are in the background, May 3, 2010 (Courtesy of David Walker as posted on Cruisepage.com)

-According to David Walker who’d been tracking the Patrick,the ship arrived at the Pacific end of the canal on May 26, 2010.
+According to David Walker who’d been tracking the Patrick, the ship arrived at the Pacific end of the canal on May 26, 2010.
 She got there several days later than expected due to heavy seas and 50 MPH winds during her journey south.
-In Figure 45 the Patrick has passed under the Bridge of the Americas on May 27, 2010 and the canal crossing is underway.
+In Figure 44 the Patrick has passed under the Bridge of the Americas on May 27, 2010 and the canal crossing is underway.

 The Patrick moved through the Panama Canal’s Gatun locks on the afternoon of 29 May, according to another canal webcam grab from David Walker.
-In Figure 46 tugs are pushing and pulling the Patrick through the narrow passage.
-From here the Patrick and the Alexandra, the little engine that could, made their way into the Atlantic for the final leg of the journey.
+In Figure 45 tugs are pushing and pulling the Patrick through the narrow passage.
+From here the Patrick and the Alexandra, the little engine that could, made their way into the Caribbean and the Gulf of Mexico on the final legs of the journey.
+(II)

 THE DEMISE OF A TROOPSHIP